Cacao - Food of the Gods

 Furthermore, epidemiological studies have shown that the relationship is dose-dependent, meaning higher consumption may result in a greater benefit.
 It is important to note that not all cacao or cocoa products are created equal – some chocolate is high in sugar and should be consumed only in moderation as part of a balanced diet.

-Cocoa flavonoids have been shown to improve skin health and have anti-aging properties.
+Cocoa flavonoids have been shown to improve skin health and have anti-ageing properties.

 Even when consumed orally they have been shown to improve microcirculation and hydration of the skin, as well as protect the skin from the damaging effects of UV exposure.
 In addition to these antioxidants, cacao contains a group of psychoactive compounds called methylxanthines – most notably theobromine and caffeine.
 Theobromine is related to caffeine and has similar structure and activity.
 It has also been shown to improve mental alertness and promote concentration.
 However, theobromine does not exert the same negative side effects that have been associated with a high intake of caffeine.
 Whilst caffeine is present in cacao, the quantities are small: a mug of hot cacao could deliver as little as 5mg compared to 200mg in an espresso.